 Citizen Petition to Amend City Charter

-Any citizen or group of citizens may prepare an amendment, in proper legal form, to circulate for registered voters’ signatures.
-Note: Citizens should seek legal guidance to ensure their efforts are in compliance with the law.
+Any citizen or group of citizens may prepare an amendment, in proper legal form, to circulate for signatures from registered voters.

 If the proposed amendment is less than 1,000 words, the full text must accompany the signature page.
 If the amendment is greater than 1,000 words, a summary of the text accompanies the signature page.

 Note: If a summary is necessary, the summary must first be submitted to the Charter Commission prior to beginning the process of collecting signatures.
 The summary must be 50 to 300 words.
 Once it is submitted, the Charter Commission must call a meeting to be held within 10 days to review the summary for fairness and completeness, and at least eight Commissioners must approve the language.